siran/writing/books/A New Arithmetic/A New Arithmetic - 004 Angular Difference and Pythagorean Addition.md

 ## Law Of Cosines

 The same expression recovers the law of cosines.
-For joined oriented inner
+For the sum of oriented inner
 states:

 $$